MOSapeizer/SOS/README.md

  	s.getObservations => not work yet

- 	If you want to custom GetObservation
+ 	If you want a custom GetObservation

  	go = SOSHelper::GetObservation.new